AustinStitz-Hacking/MapleCTF-Writeups/README.md

 qreg q[4];
 ```

-How, the first qubit on the left (qubit 3) can be 1 or 0, and if it is 1, so is qubit 0 on the far right.
+Now, the first qubit on the left (qubit 3) can be 1 or 0, and if it is 1, so is qubit 0 on the far right.
 Combined, these would give the note of A!
 We can set a superposition for qubit 3 with the Hadamard gate applied to it and then use CNOT/CX to set qubit 0 to 1 if qubit 3 is 1.

 ```qasm
 h q[3];